 Or they will see something magical and fall in love.

 And believe me, Venice is magical in a way I have never known another city to be.
-With fascinating beginnings clawed from a swampy lagoon and an ongoing battle waged against the elements and time for its survival, this is a city that continues to stand.
+With fascinating beginnings clawed from a swampy lagoon and waging an ongoing battle against the elements and time for its survival, this is a city that continues to stand.

-No time to read this now?
-Save it to Pinterest to enjoy later.
+No time to read?
+Save to Pinterest to enjoy later.

 In my mind, there are two Venice’s.

 It is noisy.
-The crowds of people have you clutching your bag with the fear of it being snatched from your shoulder at any second.
+The crowds of people have you clutching your bag with the fear of it being snatched at any second.
 And it is this mass of humanity that attracts the undesirables, the opportunists that can and will take from you what they can in a moment.

-His head swivelled to see the “must see” sight, in this case, The Bridge of Sighs, and quite literally walked into me, on me twice as I tried to move out of his path, and still, he didn’t break his gaze.
+His head swivelled to see the Bridge of Sighs and quite literally stepped on me twice as I tried to move out of his path, and still, he didn’t break his gaze.
 He didn’t even realise.